Christopher Nolan and Cillian Murphy on Oppenheimer: ‘There’s nothing bigger’

-Christopher Nolan and Cillian Murphy on Oppenheimer: ‘Taking that risk on behalf of all of us and our descendants – there’s nothing bigger than that’
+Christopher Nolan and Cillian Murphy on Oppenheimer: ‘Taking that risk on behalf of us all – there’s nothing bigger than that’

 The blockbuster director and ‘Peaky Blinders’ star talk to Jacob Stolworthy about bringing to life the man who masterminded the creation of the atomic bomb